-ICE pays the amount offered by the interested party in the eligibility process with which the Power Sale Contract is signed.
+The ICE pays the amount offered by the interested party in the eligibility process with which the Energy Sales Contract is signed.

 The generation schemes through the 7200 law are for sale of energy and can be located in any area of the country, but energy can only be acquired by ICE and its companies (CNFL).
-A toll rate is currently being defined for cases in which the producer connects to the distribution network of a company different from the one that sells the energy.
-In this type of connection scheme, it is likely that the energy must also pay transmission toll.
+A toll rate is currently being defined for cases where the producer connects to the distribution network of a company other than the one that sells the energy.
+In this type of connection scheme, it is likely that energy should also pay transmission tolls.

 13 What is simple net measurement?

 This method allows energy not consumed monthly to be deposited in the distribution network, to be used during an annual cycle, in the form of deferred consumption.